marwahaha/twitter/README.md

 Describe any challenges encountered while building the app.

-I accidentally spent 3 hours trying to implement un-retweeting using the guide provided, when I realized I could just use unretweeting.
+I accidentally spent 3 hours trying to implement un-retweeting using the guide provided, when I realized I could just use the statuses/unretweet endpoint.
 It was difficult to determine how to arrange the RT/Like functions according to MVC conventions.
 OAuth is complicated, but it was easy to go through the videos.
 I hope to have it super polished for next week!

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright 2016 Kyle Wilson

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.